apache/royale-docs/features-and-concepts.md

 layout: docpage
 title: Features and Concepts
-description: Features and Concepts
+description: Key points to learn Apache Royale
 permalink: /features-and-concepts
 ---

 # Features and Concepts

-Key points to learn Royale
+Key points to learn Apache Royale

-Here are some things you may need to know to help you be more productive with Royale, although some folks get pretty far by just following the tutorial in [Create an Application](create-an-Application.html) and extending it.
+Here are some things you may need to know to help you be more productive with Royale, although some folks get pretty far by just following the tutorial in [Create an Application](create-an-Application) and extending it.

 ## AS3 and MXML Languages